 BA (Hons) Sociology 2010

-I have been qualified and working as a counsellor for over 12 years, and as a registered member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their Ethical Framework for the Counselling Professions.
+I have been qualified and working as a counsellor for over 12 years, and as an accredited member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their Ethical Framework for the Counselling Professions.